 Individuals with CVI show fatigue in a myriad of ways.
 The medical and educational teams for each child with CVI must understand the compounding effects of visual fatigue and implement strategies and supports to reduce visual fatigue and increase access.
 There is a neurological and physiological reason why individuals with CVI develop fatigue.
 Read the first part in this series: The science behind visual fatigue and CVI.

 It’s imperative to understand the signs of fatigue specific to each individual with CVI.
-Parents have the most observational data of their child with CVI and will know what fatigue looks like in their child.
+Parents have the most observational data of their child with CVI and know what fatigue looks like.

 In the CVI Now Parents group, we asked “What are your child’s signs of visual fatigue and fatigue in general?”
 Here are some of the responses:

 - “Visual fatigue occurs most often for my son with multi-sensory input; for example, as he’s physically exerting himself, the school gym is loud with lots of people and items moving quickly.
 His vision essentially turns off for a period of time.”

 - “My son’s fatigues visually very quickly on the computer.
 His eyes water, he starts yawning, and he gets very difficult to redirect to the task.”